8 Symptoms of a Vitamin C Deficiency

-This nutrient is essential for your body’s defense systems.
-Low levels of it reduce your ability to destroy pathogens that cause all kinds of diseases.
+According to experts from the National Institutes of Health, this nutrient is essential for the body’s defense mechanisms.
+Therefore, a deficiency affects its ability to destroy pathogens that cause all kinds of diseases.

 3. Mood changes

-Even though most people ignore it, this vitamin is loosely tied to your emotional health.
+Even though most people don’t realize it, this vitamin is loosely tied to your emotional health.

-Low levels in your body can cause irritable moods, stress and negative emotions that affect us.
+On the other hand, low levels in your body can cause irritable moods, stress, and negative emotions that affect us.

 5. Wounds heal slower

-If you don’t get enough vitamin C, t’s common for superficial wounds to take more time to heal.
-Plus, bruises can appear overnight.
+It’s common for superficial wounds to take more time to heal.
+In addition to that, bruises can appear overnight.